thunderbird/webext-docs/menus.rst

          :name: [``tabId``]
          :type: (integer)

          Required when context is 'tab'.
-Requires 'tabs' permission.
+Requires the :permission:`tabs` permission.